What is Japanese Knotweed?

 10 year guarantee

 We offer our 10 Year Insurance Backed Guarantee (10 Year IBG Policy) following remediation.
-This guarantee will cover your property against the regrowth of Japanese Knotweed after eradication.
+This guarantee will cover your property against the regrowth of Japanese Knotweed after removal.

 How do I get rid of Japanese Knotweed?